“Who is the worst science writer?” “Gregg Easterbrook” “Who is second?” “Ah, Your Majesty, there is no second.”*

 I suppose, amongst those we read and mock as needed, he’s hardly the worst.
 But he gets my goat, so there.

 *referencing this, for those among us with little interest in holes in the water into which you throw money.

 Images: Francisco de Goya, The Inquisition Tribunal, between 1812 and 1819

-Michelangelo Buonarroti, The Creation of the Sun and the Moon, (Sistine Chapel ceiling) 1512.Explore posts in the same categories: astronomy, bad writing, science writing, words mattter comment below, or link to this permanent URL from your own site.
+Michelangelo Buonarroti, The Creation of the Sun and the Moon, (Sistine Chapel ceiling) 1512.astronomy, bad writing, science writing, words mattter comment below, or link to this permanent URL from your own site.